 Thunder Giving Back Through Basketball Without Borders

-From August 30th through September 2nd, Thunder players Thabo Sefolosha, Serge Ibaka, Nick Collison and Cole Aldrich, in conjunction with NBA Cares, will help host the global basketball development and outreach program that will help mold the skills and minds of 60 basketball players aged 18-and-under from throughout Africa.
+From August 30th through September 2nd, Thunder players Thabo Sefolosha, Serge Ibaka and Nick Collison in conjunction with NBA Cares, will help host the global basketball development and outreach program that will help mold the skills and minds of 60 basketball players aged 18-and-under from throughout Africa.
 Those fortunate young basketball players will have the chance this week to learn from NBA stars and coaches alike through practices, games and skill sessions.

 It’s remarkable that out of the eight NBA players participating in the program, half are from Oklahoma City.
 The Thunder locker room has always been a tight-knit, family-style environment and that identity is only further reinforced by the fact that these four players decided to travel all the way to South Africa together to work hard in the community.

 On Thursday, thunder.nba.com got a chance to catch up with the Thunder trio via telephone all the way from Johannesburg.
 The unequivocal response from the players is that both they and the campers are thrilled about the activities that lay ahead of them.